 Specifically, in the context of medical products, the Drug Act and the Medical Device Act set criminal liabilities for selling fake or substandard products, among others.
 Administrative sanctions, including suspension or termination of a business operation permit, apply as well.

 2. How do these types of liabilities apply to the manufacturers of medicines and devices?

 Because of the territoriality rule, a manufacturer based in Thailand may be enforced for any of the above liabilities.

-In addition, a direct enforcement against an overseas manufacturer may also be problematic.
-Thai authorities can effectively block products originating from overseas manufacturers by revoking marketing authorizations, coordinating with the customs authority at the ports of entry, and bringing enforcement actions against the Thai importer who attempted to import such products.
+While a direct enforcement against an overseas manufacturer may be problematic, Thai authorities can effectively block products originating from overseas manufacturers by revoking marketing authorizations, coordinating with the customs authority at the ports of entry, and bringing enforcement actions against the Thai importer who attempted to import such products.

 3. Does potential liability extend to the manufacturer only or could claims extend to corporate executives, employees, and representatives?